Villa Magna

 A view of the 19th-century casale built on top of the Roman villa.

 Villa Magna is a large imperial ancient Roman villa near the modern town of Anagni, in Lazio, central Italy.
 The site lies in the Valle del Sacco some 65 km south of Rome, at the foot of the Monti Lepini, directly under the peak known as Monte Giuliano.
 The villa was excavated between 2006 and 2010.

 The location retains the name "Villamagna" attesting to the local memory of the imperial villa and its successive occupation as a monastery and lay community (casale), which have obscured the earlier remains.

-It was recognised as imperial property from the elaborate and exceptional winery described in letters by Marcus Aurelius in 140-5 AD.
+It was recognised as imperial property from the elaborate and exceptional winery-cum-banquetting room described in letters by Marcus Aurelius in 140-5 AD.

 History

 The Roman Period

 The villa is likely to have been constructed over a Republican villa rustica.
 It may have become the property of Pompey the Great in the 60s BC and was taken over as imperial property after his sons' death.
 The villa was greatly expanded from the 120s AD and was used by Antoninus Pius (r.138-161).
 The elaborate winery and its use described in the letters of Marcus Aurelius indicate that the villa was used to hold an important regional religious and secular festival celebrating the vintage, the vendemmia for Latium.
 The power, wealth and extravagance of the emperor was emphasised in the winery which is an early form of ceremonial winery in imperial villas of the late 2nd to early 3rd century (such as the imperial Villa of the Quintilii) which replaced the earlier integration of ceremony and ritual in Republican and Augustan atria.

 In 207 under Septimius Severus the road that led to the villa was paved, according to an inscription now in the cathedral of Anagni.

 Sometime afterwards (Phase II) the winery was modified including a new semi-circular room.
 Later (Phase III), the winery was levelled and useful materials removed followed by abandonment and roof collapse.